Skip to main content

 HOW OFTEN SHOULD SENIORS DO STRENGTH TRAINING?

-2–3 times per week, with rest days between sessions, is ideal for most seniors.
+Many seniors can benefit from strength training 2–3 times per week, with rest days between sessions.
 Recovery is just as important as the workout itself.
-You want to challenge your muscles, not overwork them.
+You want to challenge your body, not overwork it.

 Recommended routine: